disorderedmaterials/dissolve/docs/examples/water/step9b.md

 > Drag a [CalculateDAngle](/userguide/modules/calculatedangle) module over to the **Current Modules** list {: .step}

 As its name suggests, the [CalculateDAngle](/userguide/modules/calculatedangle) module calculates distance and angle histograms, and their 2D map, from three target sites.
 Since the module is general-purpose, we'll need to set up the module to give us information on our specific geometry of interest.
-The [CalculateDAngle](/userguide/modules/calculatedangle) assumes in the target interaction A&ndash;B&middot;&middot;&middot;C that A&ndash;B occur on the same molecule, and gives us a choice as to whether we prevent any sites C from being considered that are also in the same molecule.
+The [CalculateDAngle](/userguide/modules/calculatedangle) assumes in the target interaction A&ndash;B&middot;&middot;&middot;C that A&ndash;B occur on the same molecule, and gives us a choice as to whether we exclude C sites that are also on the same molecule.

 > Select the [`CalculateDAngle`](/userguide/modules/calculatedangle) module to display its options {: .action .action_mouse}